shwet369/Shwet369/README.md

 <li style="display: inline-block; margin-right: 0.25rem;"><a href="https://www.buymeacoffee.com/shweta"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="150"/></a></li>

 </ul>
+* 🤝  I'm open to collaborating on
 *  ### 🔍 Let's Connect!
 I'm always eager to connect with like-minded individuals, share knowledge, and collaborate on exciting projects.
 Whether you're a fellow data science enthusiast, someone curious about my journey, or have insights to share, I'd love to hear from you!
+* ✉️  You can contact me at [shwetabhoyar04@gmail.com](mailto:shwetabhoyar04@gmail.com)